Puppet Bureau

 The COMPLETE Collection

 "Don't be thinking that this is some sappy little Bible tract.
 This comic is a wonderful surprise and tackles what could be a tricky topic with a respectful but original approach.
 One of the things that makes this comic stand out from the rest (and why you should pick it up yourself) is the look of it.
 The artwork is stylized with watercolors which gives it a texture quite different than the overly slick digital art that has become the norm.
 Artist Steve Gendron designs the Heavenly Host to look grounded in a mythical reality – appearing human and clothed with armor and wielding swords delivering graphic and bloody wounds.
-Gendron tells Marxuach's story quite dramatically with his pacing and panel work."
+Gendron tells Marxuach's story quite dramatically with his pacing and panel work." -- Professor Challenger, Ain't It Cool News |

 In God’s army, there is no warrior more fearsome than the Angel Ramiel – but when this enforcer of the Almighty is plagued by visions calling him away, he must make a decision that will shake the pillars of Heaven and Earth.